-2.1- Openness and Transparency - The Assembly will regularly share its learning and deliberations with the publicon an ongoing and predicable basis.

-2.22 Accountability and Legitimacy - The Assembly will work within a defined mandate and budget on behalf of the residents of Saanich and Victoria.
-The Assembly will deliver its Final Report directly to the Municipalrespective municipal Councils of Saanich and Victoria.

-- 2.62.3 Effective Representation The Assembly will be charged with the responsibility of representing the needs and interests of the residents of Saanich and Victoria.
-The members of the Assembly will be selected to broadly represent the demographics of the municipalities. - 2.82.4 Accessibility The Assembly will provide reasonable supports to address barriers that may prevent a member of the Assembly from participating successfully. - 2.5 Independence The Assembly will have full independence to determine how to best fulfill its mandate, under the advisement of an experienced, third-party consultant who will facilitate the . - 2.10 Well-informed The Assembly process. - 2.122.6 Well-Informed will deliver sound recommendations in its Final Report.
-The Assembly's recommendations will be informed by a range of perspectives and sources of expertise-including the technical report.
+- 2.1 Openness and Transparency The Assembly will regularly share its learning and deliberations with the public on an ongoing and predictable basis. - 2.2 Accountability and Legitimacy The Assembly will work within a defined mandate and budget on behalf of the residents of Saanich and Victoria.
+The Assembly will deliver its Final Report directly to the respective municipal Councils of Saanich and Victoria. - 2.3 Effective Representation The Assembly will be charged with the responsibility of representing the needs and interests of the residents of Saanich and Victoria.
+The members of the Assembly will be selected to broadly represent the demographics of the municipalities. - 2.4 Accessibility The Assembly will provide reasonable supports to address barriers that may prevent a member of the Assembly from \participating successfully. - 2.5 Independence The Assembly will have full independence to determine how to best fulfill its mandate, under the advisement of an experienced, third-party consultant who will facilitate the Assembly process. - 2.6 Well-Informed The Assembly will deliver sound recommendations in its Final Report.
+The Assembly's recommendations will be informed by a range of perspectives and sources of expertise including the technical report. - 2.7 Balance The Assembly will consider a diversity of voices and perspectives in its deliberations.
+The Facilitator will work to ensure that there is room for all voices.

-- 2.142.7 Balance The Assembly will consider a diversity of voices and perspectives in its deliberations.
-The Facilitator will work to ensure that there is room for all voices. - 2.162.8 Collaborative Decision-Makingdecision-making The Assembly will work towards consensus when drafting their recommendations, while also respecting and documenting differing perspectives among its membersand retaining a recourse to majority vote. - 2.182.9 Respect The Assembly will strive to be conscientious and fairminded in their deliberations and in their consultations with the residents of Saanich and Victoria and Saanich.
+- 2.8 Collaborative Decision-Making The Assembly will work towardsseek consensus when drafting their recommendations, while also respecting and documenting differing perspectives among its members. - 2.9 Respect The Assembly will strive to be conscientious and fair-minded in their deliberations and in their consultations with the residents of Saanich and Victoria and Saanich.